 The approved Church Farm development application demonstrated that the run off from the development would be no greater that that currently experienced from the existing farm buildings and hard standing.
-Any development in the village would need to follow the local council plans for flood avoidance and water management but additionally take into account the impact on the existing already inadequate village drain system.
+Any development in the village would need to follow the local council plans for flood avoidance and water management but additionally take into account the impact on the existing already inadequate village drain system which is at capacity.

 The NPPF51 states the approach to take in managing flooding from all possible sources.
 Inappropriate development in areas at risk of flooding must be avoided by directing development away from areas at highest risk (whether existing or future).
 Where development is necessary in such areas, the development should be made safe for its lifetime.
 In determining any planning applications, local planning authorities52 will ensure that flood risk is avoided at the proposed site and also not increased elsewhere.
-Applications should be supported by a site-specific flood-risk assessment.
+Where required Aapplications should will need to be supported by a site-specific flood-risk assessment.